Education Options in Nevada

 - CHOICE/OPPORTUNITY SCHOLARSHIPS – public school children from low-income families may apply for a scholarship to attend a NV brick & mortar private school. – NRS 388D.250-.280

-- OPT-IN CHILD (Education Savings Account – ESA) – as of June, 2017 this program had not been funded by the NV Legislature and remains dormant and will not be discussed further on this page.
-A good article discussing the difference between “homeschooling” and an ESA Opt-in Child doing a home-based education program is Kleenex vs. Puffs; Homeschool vs. ESA Program.
-NHN tracks the legislative status of the ESA, CLICK HERE for updated information.
+- OPT-IN CHILD (Education Savings Account – ESA) – NOTE: Nevada ESA and Opt-in child laws were REPEALED June, 2019, the program, adopted in 2015,was never funded nor operational.
+In Nevada there are once again only three ways to meet the compulsory attendance law; public, private or home school (NRS392.040, NRS 392.070) and the now defunct ESA will not be discussed further on this page.
+However, for historical perspective, a good article discussing the difference between “homeschooling” and an ESA Opt-in Child doing a home-based education program is Kleenex vs. Puffs; Homeschool vs. ESA Program.
+NHN tracked the legislative status of the ESA, CLICK HERE.
 NRS 388D.100-.140

 Non-Government Funded Education Options (government regulation varies):